mtumilowicz/scala-graphql-caliban-workshop/README.md

     * predefined: ID, Boolean, Int, String

 ## operations
-* All GraphQL operations must specify their selections down to fields that return scalar values (leaf values)
-    * For example, they cannot have fields that describe objects without providing further nested selection sets to specify which scalar values to fetch for these objects.
-* GraphQL operations
+* three types of operations
-  * Queries represent READ operations.
-  * Mutations represent WRITE -then- READ opera-tions.
+    * queries (READ operations)
+    * mutations (WRITE-then-READ operations)
-    * You can think of mutations as queries that have side effects.
+        * queries that have side effects
+    * subscriptions
+        * stream of responses
-  * GraphQL also supports a third request type called a subscription, used for real-time data monitoring requests
+        * used for real-time data monitoring
-    * GraphQL subscriptions require the use of a data-transport channel that supports con- tinuous pushing of data.
+        * require the use of a data-transport channel that supports continuous pushing of data
-    * That’s usually done with WebSockets for web applications.
+            * usually done with WebSockets

-## query
+### query
-* When you ask for a list of records from a collection, a good API will always ask you to provide a limit.
 * example
+    ```
-          query {
+    {
-          employee(id: 42) {
+      hero {
         name
-          email
+        friends {
+          name
         }
       }
-    * type Employee(id: Int!) {
-      name: String!
-      email: String!
     }
+    ```
+* steps
-      * The service can receive and parse any request.
-It then tries to validate the request against its schema.
+    1. validate the request against its schema
-      * The next step is to pre-
-        pare the data it is asking for.
-To do that, the GraphQL service traverses the tree of fields in that request and invokes the resolver function associated with each field.
+    1. traverse the tree of fields in that request and invoke the resolver function associated with each field
-      * It
-        then gathers the data returned by these resolver functions and uses it to form a single response.
-* queries vs mutations
-  * queries - read only
-  * mutations - add, edit, delete (commands)
-    * typically, the transport protocol is http
-  * queries will be done in parallel, mutations sequentially
 * fragment
-        * In GraphQL, fragments are the composition units of the language.
-        * They provide a
-          way to split big GraphQL operations into smaller parts.
-        * A fragment in GraphQL is sim- ply a reusable piece of any GraphQL operation.

-            * Splitting a big GraphQL document into smaller parts is the main advantage of GraphQL fragments.
-              * However, fragments can also be used to avoid duplicating a group of fields in a GraphQL operation.

-                  * original
-                    * query OrgInfo {
+    * example
+        ```
-                      organization(login: "jscomplete") {
+        {
-                      name
-                      description
-                      websiteUrl
+          leftComparison: hero(episode: EMPIRE) {
+            ...comparisonFields // spread that fragment
           }
+          rightComparison: hero(episode: JEDI) {
+            ...comparisonFields // spread that fragment
           }
+        }

-                  * fragment orgFields on Organization {
+        fragment comparisonFields on Character {
           name
-                    description
-                    websiteUrl
+          appearsIn
+          friends {
+            name
           }

-      * query OrgInfoWithFragment {
-        organization(login: "jscomplete") {
-        ...orgFields
         }
-        }

-            * The three dots before orgFields are what you use to spread that fragment.
-            * The three-dotted fragment name ( ...orgFields ) is called a fragment spread

-        * The
-          data required by an application is the sum of the data required by that application’s individual components, and GraphQL fragments offer a way to split a big query into smaller ones.
-        * This makes a GraphQL fragment the perfect match for a component!

-        * We can use a GraphQL fragment to represent the data requirements for a single com- ponent and then put these fragments together to compose the data requirements for the entire application.

-                * By making every component
-                  responsible for declaring the data it needs, these components have the power to change their data requirements when necessary without having to depend on any of their parent components in the tree.
         ```
-    query MyQuery ($name1: String) {
-        country1: getCountries(name: $name1, first: 1) { // country1 alias, first - pagination
-            ...fields
-        }
-    }

-    fragment fields on Country {
-        id
-        name
-        ... other fields
-    }
-    ```
-    * be declarative - it is deliberate that there is no wildcard (*) to get everything
+    * are the composition units of the language
+    * are the reusable piece of any GraphQL operation
+    * split operations into smaller parts
+    * data required by an application = sum of the data required by individual components
+        * makes a fragment the perfect match for a component
+        * represent the data requirements for a single component and then compose them

 ## mutation
+* queries vs mutations
+  * queries - read only
+  * mutations - add, edit, delete (commands)
+    * typically, the transport protocol is http
+  * queries will be done in parallel, mutations sequentially
 * A mutation can contain multiple fields, resulting in the server executing multiple database WRITE / READ operations.
 However, unlike query fields, which are executed in parallel, mutation fields run in a series, one after the